kwabenasapong/openpldoc/manual/source/install_bsd.rst

 PC-BSD
 ^^^^^^

-You will need to have root privileges to install OpenLP you will be asked for the root password several times during installation.
+You will need to have root privileges to install OpenLP.
+You will be asked for the root password several times during installation.

 From the KickOff Menu select :guilabel:`System Settings`.
 From the System